Affiliate Disclosure

 Ninja brand anti fatigue mat

-The Ninja anti-fatigue mat is almost identical in appearance to the Cumulus9.
-However, we felt it actually performed better and recommend the Ninja as another good option.
-Like our new top pick, the Kangaroo – Commercial Grade mat, it has a medium-soft foam core that has a springy, spongy feel when you’re standing on it.
+The Ninja anti-fatigue mat has a medium-soft foam core that has a springy, spongy feel when you’re standing on it.
 We did find that it was more comfortable, however, when we wore shoes because of the rigid topside that somewhat diminishes the foam’s bounce.

 Although the company warns that the mat is not slip-resistant if liquid seeps underneath, we did not find that to be the case.
-The Ninja had just as good traction as the Kangaroo even when wet.
-The Ninja is about the same price as the Kangaroo and most of the other mats we tested.
+The Ninja had just as good traction as our top picks even when wet.
+The Ninja is about the same price as the SkyCloud mat but is a much better product..
 If you prefer an anti-fatigue mat that has a design to complement your kitchen, then the Ninja is worth your consideration.

 Other brands